flimflam-austin/hugo-cms-test/site/content/quick_quotes/20210213-cdc-director-dr-rochelle-walensky-on-new-guidance-on-k-12-schools-reopening/index.md

     de031305633dff480ec5d0cdf3e010ef77ee70c9-600x400.jpg
 is_breaking: false
 featured_quote:
-  quote: '"CDC is not mandating that schools reopen."'
+  quote: CDC is not mandating that schools reopen.

 ---
 In new specific guidelines, the CDC made the case for schools reopening during the pandemic.